fatmage/caml-8/README.md

 # caml-8

-CHIP-8 interpreter and rom debugger written in Ocaml using SDL for graphics and keyboard handling.
+CHIP-8 interpreter and rom debugger written in Ocaml for Functional Programming course at University of Wrocław.

 ## Installation and running

+Dependencies: `tsdl` and `tsdl-mixer`

 To run the program with `dune` run ``dune exec caml-8 -- ROM_PATH``

-CHIP-8 delay and sound timers run at 60 Hz, default execution speed of caml-8 is set at 3 times that, which is 180 Hz.
+CHIP-8 delay and sound timers run at 60 Hz, default execution speed of caml-8 is set at 5 times that, which is 300 Hz.

+To pause/resume execution of the ROM press space, to move backwards/forwards use left and right arrows.

 ## Sources